 Raqmu was the place in which the ancient community of Nabateans ruled their territory.
 Nabateans were a community of people who were masters of masonry and were skillful in engineering, iron and copper production and refilling and of course, trading.

-The city was glimmering in its beauty until a sudden accident, most probably an earthquake, in the middle of 3rd to middle of 5th century led it to be demised.
-Since then it was buried under the sands of time, until it was founded in 19th century.
+The city was glimmering in its beauty until a sudden accident, most probably an earthquake, in the middle of the 3rd to the middle of the 5th century led it to be demised.
+Since then it was buried under the sands of time until it was founded in the 19th century.

 Attractions in Petra

-Petra as a city is consisted of different sections.
-With the art created by ancient Nabateans, every single remnants of this lovely city is a masterpiece to be visited.
-In this part of our travel guide to the Petra we will introduce some these impressive attractions.
+Petra as a city consists of different sections.
+With the art created by ancient Nabateans, every single remnant of this lovely city is a masterpiece to be visited.
+In this part of our travel guide to the Petra, we will introduce some of these impressive attractions.

 The most famous, and arguably the most beautiful part of Petra is the Treasury.
 This is the amazing tomb of the powerful Nabatean ruler, King Aretas III.

 Although there is a lot more to see while in Petra, but the Treasury is the must-see.
 It is a masterpiece of art and architecture.
 Carved completely out of the sandstone with great details, it shows how fabulous Nabatean masons were.